Luminova Framework

 Example:

-Limiting number of rows to affect:
+Limiting number of rows to affect, ensuring the query affects at most 50 rows.

 ->where('country', '=','NG')